svikashk/agile/agile/scrum-sprint.md

 1. Don't forget to add tech debts and bugs into your sprint.
 1. If the user story is too big, be sure to break them down with subtasks.
 1. Be aware of over-estimating how much work your team can complete.
+1. Use feedback from your team about past sprints and encorporate them into your current sprints.

 ---